Andrew Weinstein, MD

 Co-author: Dr. David Hidalgo

-“The Price of Aesthetics After Nipple-Sparring Mastectomy: A Cost-Minimization Analysis of Skin Banking with Deep Inferior Epigastric Perforator Flap” in Annals of Plastic Surgery (2019)
+“The Price of Aesthetics After Nipple-Sparing Mastectomy: A Cost-Minimization Analysis of Skin Banking with Deep Inferior Epigastric Perforator Flap” in Annals of Plastic Surgery (2019)

 Co-Authors: Drs.
 Rachel Akintayo, Olushola Olorunnipa, and David Otterburn